LibrariesHacked/data-treaders/introduction-to-data/exercise-working-with-data.md

 Demo
 ----

-### Demo Newcastle Libraries usage.
-Which library has had the highest number of issues since 2008.
+### Demo.
+Which library has had the highest number of issues since 2008?
 How many?

-One way of approaching this is to use a Pivot table to group the data by branch.
+One way of approaching this is to group the data by branch in a pivot table.
 Then display a sum of issues for each branch.

-Group > Pivot > Roll up (Sum)
+From the topics we've discussed in human data this is using Grouping, then Pivoting, and then Roll up (Sum)

 #### Excel